tomp/AOC-2023/README.md

 It's safe to run `./new_day.sh 5` again - the `day5.py` script is only
 written if it doesn't exist yet.
-The other files will be rewritten, but they
+The other files will be rewritten, but they are just static files, downloaded from the adventofcode.com website.

 #### session_key.txt
 For each day's puzzle, the problem is the same, but the input data you work